 Sciatica is medically referred to as a collection of symptoms, rather than a single injury and/or condition.
 Symptoms of sciatic nerve pain, or sciatica, can vary in frequency and intensity, however, it is most commonly described as a sudden, sharp (knife-like) or electrical pain that radiates from the low back down the buttocks, hips, thighs and legs into the foot.
 Other symptoms of sciatica may include, tingling or burning sensations, numbness and weakness along the length of the sciatic nerve.
 Sciatica most frequently affects individuals between the ages of 30 and 50 years.
 It may often develop as a result of the degeneration of the spine due to age, however, the compression and irritation of the sciatic nerve caused by a bulging or herniated disc, among other spinal health issues, may also cause sciatic nerve pain.

-The information herein on "Structure and Function of the Cranial Nerves in El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Structure and Function of the Cranial Nerves in El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.